Black Friday deals lure U.S. shoppers, biggest sales gains online

 Many shoppers sought out air fryers, which do not use oil to deep fry food and Instant Pots.
 Kohl’s Chief Executive Michelle Gass told CNBC the company was selling 60 Instant Pots per minute online on Thanksgiving Day.

-While most retailers have not changed their deals and discounts year-over-year, many have moved their start dates earlier and offered more teasers, according to data from deal site RetailMeNot.
+While most retailers have not changed their deals and discounts year-over-year, many have moved their start dates earlier and offered more teasers, according to deal site RetailMeNot.

 The deepest discounts in apparel and accessories were offered by Michael Kors, which ran a 60 percent discount sale; Gap, which offered 50 percent off site-wide; and Nordstrom, which gave away up to 60 percent on merchandise.